top of page

 There are many reasons an individual may want a formal diagnosis.
 A diagnosis can protect an individual legally such as with accommodations and support at school..
 You may be struggling to meet demands in your workplace and would like additional resources to better perform.
 Some individuals also are looking to be tested to know what their diagnosis is in order to seek better individualized care.
 Knowing you have a diagnosis means you can begin to use nonjudgmental self understanding which can dramatically change the relationship you have with yourself and others.
 In addition, some states and physicians require a complete psychological evaluation in order to be prescribed medication.

-What does "neuroaffirming testing" mean?
+What does "neuro-affirming testing" mean?

 It means that I take into account the unique needs that people who identify as neurodivergent need.
 Testing can be a long process and I understand the complexities involved in order to get an accurate diagnosis.
 However, being neurodivergent might make testing more difficult, especially with a psychologist who doesn't affirm these unique needs.
-Every step of the way I recognize these needs and help prepare my reports and approach to make this process as simple as possible.
+Every step of the way I recognize these needs and help prepare my reports and approach to make this process as validating as possible.

 People in my life say I can't have Autism because I make eye contact, have friends, socialize, have a family, etc. Is it still possible I do?

-What does the neuropsychological testing entail?
+What does ADHD and Autism testing entail?

 Testing takes place in 4 separate steps.